adnjoo/PrivateGPT/README.md

 # PrivateGPT

-A Telegram bot that connects your chats to local LLMs (like LLaMA), generates images, and speaks with TTS—all running on your own machine.
+PrivateGPT lets you chat with your own local LLM from anywhere—using Telegram on mobile or web.
+Generate images, convert text to speech, and keep all data private on your own machine.

 ---